wp-plugins/smart-maintenance-mode/readme.txt

 == Screenshots ==

+1. Add a Countdown to the time when your site will be live
-1. Admin panel options to manage Smart Maintenance mode
+2. Admin panel options to manage Smart Maintenance mode
-2. Sample Maintenance Mode page (Can be customized)
+3. Sample Maintenance Mode page (Can be customized)

 == Changelog ==

+= 1.4 =
+* Added option to add Countdown to the time when your site will be live

 = 1.3.1 =
 * Minor UI improvements